appbaseio/appbase-js/README.md

 }
 ```

-getStream() returns a `stream.Readable` object, which can be conveniently listened via the `on("data")` event listener.
-Check out the [stream_document_test.js](https://github.com/appbaseio/appbase-js/blob/master/test/stream_document_test.js) where we make an update to the document and see any further updates to it via the "data" event.
+getStream() returns an object which has `stop` & `reconnect` properties.
+Check out the [getStreamTest.js](https://github.com/bietkul/appbase-js/blob/develop/__tests__/getStream.js) where we make an update to the document and see any further updates to it via the "data" callback.

 #### Step 3: Apply queries on data streams